Abner-NM/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 	* src does not need to be null-terminated if it contains n or more bytes
 	* Return a pointer to the resulting string dest
 2. 2-strncpy.c - a function that copies a string
+3. 3-strcmp.c - a function that compares two strings